NotYeshwanthReddy/OBD/README.md

 # OBD (Object Boundary Detection)

 How to Run:<br>
-open terminal in this location.
+open terminal in thle repo ocation.

 Enter the below command.<br>
  > pyb